wiseman-timelord/aiDEr-Local/README.md

 6. Run The batch `aiDEr-Offline.Bat`, to, configure models/threads, and launch aider with, LM Studio or Ollama, with options to include files.

 ### NOTATION:
-- If you have issues with `No filename provided before ``` in file listing`, then ensure to specify the files (albeit blank ones) at launch.
+- If you have issues with `No filename provided before ``` in file listing`, then ensure to specify the files (albeit blank ones) at launch, I also found that when I .
 - The batch located at `.\tools\Extract-Aider.Bat`, will extract aider zips in its own directory to an appropriate folder, using 7z installed in the default location.
 This is useful if windows is giving issues with, paths or folders, during extraction.
 - In `aiDEr-Local.Bat`, When selecting model, you would copy and paste, for example `DeepSeek-Coder-V2-Lite-Instruct:latest`, not `DeepSeek-Coder-V2-Lite-Instruct`.
 - As you can tell from the threads settings for ollama, its currently designed for CPU users, but if you are on GPU, then you will want to, specify a number that relates to the number of shaders or set it to `0` for `auto`.
 At least I think thats how it works.
 I have a AMD RX 470, but if you can donate on kofi, maybe I will have a, AMD RX 7600 or GeForce RTX 4060, a little sooner, and these things can be known.